Outriggers: 5 Reasons to Consider Using Canoe & Kayak Stabilizers

 Like its kayak brethren, canoes can also be quite tippy.
 So if you're going to buy some floats, why not have the versatility to have them fit both kayaks and canoes, like ours do!

-The 40” center arm of our outriggers can be placed in the front or the rear of the kayak or attached to the gunwales of a canoe.
-With the floats attached, the stabilizing bars expand for a total wideth of 69” to 83” inches.
-When installed properly, the floats are set to ride just above the water line to minimize drag and do not impede the paddler's stroke.
+The 40” center arm of our canoe stabilizers can be attached to the gunwales of a canoe (or placed the front or rear of the kayak).
+With the floats attached, the stabilizing bars expand for a total width of 69” to 83” inches.
+When installed properly, the canoe outriggers are set to ride just above the water line to minimize drag and do not impede the paddler's stroke.

 4. Outriggers Improve Balance for Standup Fishing